KK-MS/ocv/kaushal/gt_server_embedded/README.md

-# GT Clinet
+# GT Server_Embedded
-1. Connect with HOST server.
+1. Connect with HOST Client
-2. Read the GT_Data From CSV file and send it to server for Prcocess the frame.
+2. Receive the request form client, Read the GT_Data From CSV file
+3. Send data to Client for Prcocess the frame to Create the ROI > D2L / D2TS

 ## Compilation
 in MSYS